angie-acho0697/mas_family_ic_exp/README.md

 ## State Persistence

-The experiment automatically saves its complete state after each month, allowing you to:
+The experiment automatically saves its complete state after each month, enabling:

-- **Run individual months** without losing context from previous months
+- **Individual month execution** without losing context from previous months
 - **Resume interrupted runs** from the last completed month
-- **Maintain full context** including relationship dynamics, resource allocations, and decision history
+- **Full context maintenance** including relationship dynamics, resource allocations, and decision history
-- **Preserve all metrics and conversation logs** across runs
+- **Preservation of all metrics and conversation logs** across runs

-When running a specific month (e.g., `--month 3`), the system automatically loads all previous months' context to ensure agents have full awareness of past decisions and relationships.

-**Note**: All output files are automatically organized in the `output/` directory, keeping your project root clean and organized.
+**Note**: All output files are automatically organized in the `output/` directory, keeping the project root clean and organized.

 ## Analysis and Insights